-The Bollinger bands show prices near the overbought zone, but 7000 support is crucial to rallying in markets.
-The share has been volatile on 24th November 2020 and 2nd December 2020, and after that, we can see consolidation.
+The Bollinger bands show prices near the bullish zone, but 7500 support is crucial to rallying in markets.
+The share has been volatile on since June 2021 .

 Maruti Suzuki has also introduced several incentives to lure buyers back to the showroom.
 There is a 15,000 rupee exchange bonus for every old car sold: Maruti – Suzuki India Ltd. (MSIL) and 20,500 Rs for each new vehicle.
 Older cars sold through Maruti Suzuki will receive a conversion bonus of up to Rs 10,800 for the first year and a conversion bonus of Rs 20,300 for two years, and for new cars of the same model year, there will also be a conversion bonus of Rs 5,200.

 The leading Indian car manufacturer was founded in 1981 under the name Maruti Udyog Limited and joined the Japanese car company Suzuki, in October 1982, which changed its name to Maruti Suzuki Limited.

 According to the company, the company’s primary business is limited to India’s production, distribution, marketing, sales, and marketing of vehicles and services.
 Its services include propulsion through service, vehicle maintenance, repair, maintenance, and repair.